 Housing costs in Ipswich are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Ipswich is a decidedly white-collar town, with fully 86.69% of the workforce employed in white-collar jobs, well above the national average.
+Ipswich is a decidedly white-collar town, with fully 86.23% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ipswich is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Ipswich who work in teaching (13.13%), office and administrative support (11.58%), and management occupations (11.38%).
+There are especially a lot of people living in Ipswich who work in management occupations (12.78%), teaching (11.78%), and office and administrative support (10.39%).

 Also of interest is that Ipswich has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Ipswich telecommute to their jobs.
-Overall, about 7.75% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.76% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Ipswich is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Ipswich is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In Ipswich, a lot of people use the train to get to work every day though Ipswich is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The people who call Ipswich home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ipswich residents report their race to be White, followed by Asian.
-Important ancestries of people in Ipswich include English, Italian, German, and Polish.
+The greatest number of Ipswich residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Ipswich include English, Italian, Polish, and German.

 The most common language spoken in Ipswich is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Greek and Spanish.